bingtimren/trobot/DESIGN.md

 The goals of the design is:
 - Achieve the specified functionality of this code challenge
-- Programming for interface: design a set of core interfaces as the API that set out the main entities of the system and their interactions.
-Implementations should depend on interfaces, not implementations, as much as possible.
+- Programming for interface: design a set of core interfaces (API) that set out the main entities, their behaviors and interactions.
+Implementations should depend on these core interfaces, not other implementations, as much as possible.
 - Encapsulate future changes: The API design should consider future changes of the game.
 The core interfaces can be expanded when the game becomes more sophisticated, but the existing API should be stable.
 Evolution of the game should not require frequent breaking-changes of the core interfaces.
 However, this should not add too much work to the implementation of the current functionality.
 - Modular: the entities should have clearly separated responsibilities, can be developed and tested independently, with knowledge of the other associated entities only from the core interfaces.
 Development of one entity should not depend on the concrete implementations of the associated entities, when possible.
 - Don't repeat yourself.
 Write reusable codes.